ChenFengTsai/SpeechRecognition_Emotion_Summary_API/README.md

-# Speech Recognition with Emotion Summarizatin API
+# Speech Recognition with Emotion Summarization API

 ## Overview
 * Detected aggressive behavior from speech and summarize the content to provide unbiased information